jasine/aduservice/README.md

 The ADU Service is the management service for the Auth, Device, Developer, Enduser

+NOTE:only for go1.4, util/encryption does not work in go1.5

 ## 服务
 ### basic auth - sensor